STA and Spokane Arts partnering on bus stations for Central City Line

 Spokane Arts is conducting community engagement in a variety of ways: through neighborhood council meetings; open houses; through online survey and an informational website; and via postcards mailed to residents and property owners with information about how to submit their feedback either in person or online.
 A full schedule of opportunities to provide input and see examples of what might be considered for Spokane can be found on this page or STA's Central City Line project site.

 The master plan delivered to the STA Board of Directors in 2019 will offer recommendations about the number and type of interventions for each station or group of stations, so that budget can be allocated.
 The master plan will not determine the exact designs or interventions that will appear at each stop.
 Those designs will be chosen later by juries that include representatives from each neighborhood where stations are located (see the Phase 2 summary below).

 For example, the master plan will use the community’s input to make a recommendation to STA about how to allocate resources toward the stations located in Browne’s Addition by suggesting what type of treatments, the number of treatments, and include input from the neighborhood on possible themes or ideas.
 That will allow STA to allocate budget toward those stations and understand what type of elements will be added to each station.
 Then, in Phase 2 (see right), Spokane Arts will create and release open calls for artists.
 Those calls for artists will be juried by committees that include neighborhood residents, business owners, art commissioners, and STA representatives.
-Each neighborhood will have a say in both creating the calls for artists AND selecting the artists to create work that reflects
+Neighborhood representatives will have a say in both creating the calls for artists and selecting the artists/artwork.

 Spokane Arts is also tasked with researching transit-specific identification strategies in other comparable markets and presenting that research to the planning committee, to help them determine the type, character, and budget of possible interventions.